Saturday, October 18, 2014, 9:30 a.m.-3:30 p.m.

 Plymouth, MI 48170

-On Saturday, September 28, the Plymouth Historical Museum will hold the sixth in a series of genealogical workshops to help family historians of all levels research their American ancestors.
-This seminar features Amy Johnson Crow, CG, and Laura G. Prescott.
+On Saturday, October 18, the Plymouth Historical Museum will hold the eighth in a series of genealogical workshops to help family historians of all levels research their American ancestors.
+This seminar features Marie Varrelman Melchiori, CG, CGL, and Kathy Petlewski.

 The Plymouth Historical Museum is located at 155 S. Main Street, one block north of downtown Plymouth.
 For more information, call the Museum at 734-455-8940.